 Please note that if blinds are listed as “unable to hunt,” you may still tie your boat to the existing hunt blind assessment for more information.to shoot.
 If blinds are listed as “poor,” please use caution.
 Check out the

-Mallard Slough Trail is closed due to construction as well as sections of Alviso Slough Trail at Don Edwards San Francisco Bay National Wildlife Refuge in Alviso California.
+Mallard Slough Trail and sections of Alviso Slough Trail are Closed due to construction at Don Edwards San Francisco Bay National Wildlife Refuge in Alviso California.
 South San Francisco Bay Shoreline Project (Phase I) between the Alviso Slough/Guadalupe River and Coyote Creek is underway.

-For more information see the South San Francisco Bay Shoreline Project fact sheet
+For more information see the South San Francisco Bay Shoreline Fact Sheet

 1 Marshlands Rd.

 7:00 am - 7:00 pm